nextauthjs/next-auth-example/README.md

 npm run dev
 ```

-To run it it production mode, use:
+To run it in production mode, use:

 ```
 npm run build